Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your lender.

 When is it paid?
-When you close your mortgage account.
+When you close your mortgage account, either by remortgaging, switching deals, or fully repaying your mortgage.

 Government fees and charges